 The latest iteration, Raspberry Pi 3 (6th gen) was released in February 2016.
 Design-wise, the new Raspberry Pi 3 does not look too different from the 5th gen Raspberry Pi 2 which was released in February 2015.
 You have to look very closely to identify the little difference between the two.
 They both follow the form factor of the 3rd gen Raspberry Pi Model B+ which came out in 2014.
 The 4th gen Raspberry Pi Zero was also released in 2014 with a smaller size with a few missing features.
 The very first Raspberry Pi Model B was released in February 2012 and followed shortly by the Model A. They are all about the size of a credit card.

 The latest iteration, Raspberry Pi 3 was released in February 2016 with in built wireless support for the first time.
 It comes with a BCM43438 wireless chip that provides 802.11b/g/n WiFi and Bluetooth 4.1 out of the box.
 There is also a processor upgrade to a 64 bit 1.2GHz BCM2837 SoC based on quad-core Cortex-A53 Broadcom processor with 1GB RAM of memory.
-The system also comes with a Broadcom VideoCore IV GPU which is capable of supporting resolutions up to 1920x1200.
+The system also comes with a Broadcom VideoCore IV GPU which is capable of supporting resolutions up to 1920×1200.
 There is a microSD slot, ethernet, HDMI and a 4 x USB 2.0 ports.
-There is also an audio/video jack, microUSB power cord and a DSI connector.
+There is also an audio/video jack, microUSB power cord, and a DSI connector.
 The Raspberry Pi 2 had no in-built wifi and the CPU was clocked at 900MHz.
 The five-dollar Pi Zero lacks the ethernet and USB hub components and runs at 1GHz.

 You may purchase your Raspberry Pi 3 with a pre-loaded memory card which will come with a pre-installed OS, but you’re definitely going to enjoy setting it up on your own.
 You will need to download your OS of choice on another PC before writing it to a microSD card (8gb or more recommended and you’ll need an adapter also).
 You will need a microUSB charger to supply power, as well as USB mouse and keyboard.
 You will also need an HDMI compatible display.

-Like I said, if you don’t want the hassle, you can get your Pi with a pre-loaded memory card with a little more to pay that will let you get up and running out of the box.
+As I said, if you don’t want the hassle, you can get your Pi with a pre-loaded memory card with a little more to pay that will let you get up and running out of the box.

-Raspbian aside, you can also install Snappy Ubuntu Core, Windows 10 IOT core, OSMC, LIBREELEC, PINET, RISC OS, Weather Station and Ubuntu MATE.
+Raspbian aside, you can also install Snappy Ubuntu Core, Windows 10 IOT core, OSMC, LIBREELEC, PINET, RISC OS, Weather Station, and Ubuntu MATE.
 I recommend going with the official Raspbian since it has been optimized for the system.
 If you install Raspbian, you’re gonna be provided with some handy applications such as LibreOffice suite, Minecraft, Epiphany Web browser and some handy tools to get you started with coding.
-Scratch for example is a very useful coding tool.
+Scratch, for example, is a very useful coding tool.
 It is a visual programming language that can get you building programs and games within a short time even for the beginner with little or no coding experience.

 Since the first Raspberry Pi was released, there has been some significant upgrade in the hardware and community is only growing.
-Now, there are more products that allow you to tweak or improve on the capabilities of the Pi.
+Now, there are more products that allow you to tweak or improve the capabilities of the Pi.
 There is the Raspberry Pi Touch display, cameras and many more HATs (Hardware Attached on Top) providing a wide range of applications and possibilities that allow so much to be accomplished with such limited hardware.
 There are quite a number of specialized Raspberry Pi packs also available for young engineers and experts.

 Also, there are quite a few alternatives to the Raspberry Pi that are also pushing the limits of these barebone PCs.
 There is the PINE 64 which comes with a 1.2GHz 64bit quad-core ARM A53 and 512MB RAM for just $15 or a 2GB RAM upgrade for $29.
 Others such as the Arduino Uno, Banana Pi and the Odroid-(C1+, C2, and XU4) are also available for about the same price as the Raspberry Pi but the overall package offered by the Pi remains the differentiation factor.

-The Raspberry Pi is there for all of your tinkering.
+The Raspberry Pi is there for all of your tinkerings.
 You can set it up as a computer, a super-easy email and Web-browsing machine, the core of a weather station or as the instrument of teaching in the classroom in the teaching and learning of computer science and programming.
-There are a lot of ideas, inspirations and projects that can be found from the Raspberry Pi website.
+There are a lot of ideas, inspirations, and projects that can be found from the Raspberry Pi website.